The 5 Best Pulpit Mics for Church

 Wireless System

-Instead of running cables to the sound system, you can transmit the signal wirelessly.
-This makes it extremely convenient if you are starting fresh with your system, reducing the cost of installing all the cables.
+This makes it extremely convenient if you start fresh with your system, reducing the cost of installing all the cables.

 What are the Factors in Choosing the Best Pulpit Mic?